ErikJJohansson/pypaxalarmbuilder/README.md

 Tag - Simple tag based alarm, alarms off of one tag Embedded - When a P_Alarm is embedded inside another AOI P_Alarm - Standalone P_Alarm AOI instantiated on its own

+## Disabling alarm types

+The script has the ability to disable alarms by default for a certain type.

+Set the enabled to false in the FTAE.py file to disable all alarms of a certain type, this is mostly useful for simulation environments

 ## Installation